NYU-CSE-Software-Engineering/cs-uy-4513-f25-team1/README.md

 -----

 - You must have Ruby 3.4.5 and Bundler installed
-- Clone the repository and `cd` into it and run the following commands.
+- Clone the repository, `cd` into it, and run the following commands.

 ```
 bundle install